Rlopezra/NSC-Student-Tracker-Reduction-Script/README.md

 |----------|---------|----------|-----------------|---------------|-------------|----------------|----------|-----|---------------|
 |Ronald    | Lopez   | 0000001  | Evergreen Valley| 8/12/2015     | 12/3/2015   | 1              |    Y     |111.1| 6/8/2017      |

-Instead of having a file that has 3 million records, I only have to deal with 40,000 - 60,000 records.
+The benefit is that instead of having a file that has 3 million records, I only have to deal with 40,000 - 60,000 records.

 The only modification necessary to run this script is to change the input and output file directory.
 If the student unique identifier is in the 'Your Unique Identifier' column, then change all instances of 'Requester Return Field' to 'Your Unique Identifier'.